Cable cell morphology¶

 Get IDs of roots of region with a particular

-in the segment tree, i.e. segments whose parent is eithermnpos
+tagin the segment tree, i.e. segments whose parent is eithermnposor a segment with a different tag.

 - apply_isometry(iso)¶